 “Then why have a number of publications decided to publish new star dates based on NASA’s findings?”
 I asked.
 “I’ve noticed that some of these publications are sitting in your waiting area.”

-“I’ve decided to go another way,” I said.
+“I’ve decided to go another way,” I said when she finally finished.

 “I-I’m sorry to hear that,” she said, again mentioning my name.
 She sounded so sad.
 There were tears in her voice.
 She sounded like a jilted lover, and that hurt.
 That hurt me.
 My resolve, in the silence that followed, nearly broke.
 I wanted to be happy, but I also wanted her to be happy.
 She was, is, and always will be a nice person, and this hold she had on me was difficult to break.

 I knew I never had unusual inclinations to murder, a dark side if you will, and these feelings have now been borne out.
 I knew that that designation was not correct when it came to me.
-I believed that it was as unfair as suggesting that all Italians have fiery tempers, and all Irish drink massive amounts of beer, but the people around me believed these things about Scorpion Man, and they convinced me that there was something needed to expunge from my being.
+I believed that it was as unfair as suggesting that all Italians have fiery tempers, and all Irish drink massive amounts of beer, but the people around me believed these things about the Scorpion Man, and they convinced me that I needed to expunge something from my being.

-Long story short, I’m free.
-I don’t care what excuses they conjure up.
+I decided not to pursue a case and focus all of my attention on the idea that I’m free now.
+I don’t care what excuses Astrologists conjure up.
 I know nothing about the differences between Tropical and Sidereal Astrology, and I honestly don’t care.
-My desperation to be something better led me to believe in something I now consider exposed for its arbitrary nature.
-The field of astrology may not be a moneymaking scheme for rubes, and if it is its own science then I am free of it.
+My desperation to be something better led me to believe in something I now consider exposed as an arbitrary study.
+Writers of horoscopes may not uniquely tailor them to apply to every individual reading them, as the Forer Effect suggests, and Astrology might have some science to it, but I am free of those concerns.
 I no longer have to lie about the Sun’s positioning at the time of my birth.
 I can feel comfortable, for the first time in my life, about my celestial phenomenon in relation to my Sun’s positioning.
 I feel free to look people in the eye again.
-I no longer have to endure expensive and intensive Scorpio Evolvement sessions, and Ms. Maria Edgeworth’s group sessions with those of us suffering from Male Scorpion debilities, I have been able to fire Ms. Maria Edgeworth, I discontinued Gordon’s services, and the stars now consider me a man of balance, a Libra Man, thanks to NASA.
-I do have some empathy for those few that are still under the Scorpio classification, though they have narrowed their date range to less than a week, November 23 to November 29.
+I no longer have to endure expensive and intensive Scorpio Evolvement sessions, and Ms. Maria Edgeworth’s group sessions with those of us suffering from Male Scorpion debilities.
+I have been able to fire Ms. Maria Edgeworth, and all of her expensive and extensive treatments, and the stars now consider me a man of balance, a Libra Man, thanks to NASA.
+I do have some empathy for those few who are still under the Scorpio classification, though they have narrowed Scorpio date range to less than a week, November 23 to November 29.
 This is largely a good thing, as there should be as few Scorpions as possible on this planet, but I am no longer one of them.
+I am Libra Man.